USP6 (17p13), Aneurysmal Bone Cyst and Nodular Fasciitis, FISH

 Additional Tests Lists test(s) that are always performed, at an additional charge, with the initial test(s)

 |Test ID||Reporting Name||Available Separately||Always Performed|

 Testing Algorithm Delineates situation(s) when tests are added to the initial order.
 This includes reflex and additional tests.

 This test is performed in conjunction with 60254 Anatomic Pathology Special Studies Review.
 Additional testing may be performed after review by pathologist.
-Upon approval from the requesting clinician, 60254 Anatomic Pathology Special Studies Review could be changed to 5439 Surgical Pathology Consultation, if determined to be more appropriate.
+Upon approval from the requesting clinician, 60254 Anatomic Pathology Special Studies Review could be changed to 70012 Pathology Consultation, if determined to be more appropriate.

 Fluorescence In Situ Hybridization (FISH) with DNA probes

 Reporting Name A shorter/abbreviated version of the Published Name for a test; an abbreviated test name

 USP6 (17p13), FISH